-In this two-week, NASAD and New York State accredited, intensive studio arts course, students will have the opportunity to launch and expand upon their understanding of a variety of sculpture methods as they create work for a successful university level portfolio.
+In this two-week, NASAD (National Association of Schools of Art and Design) and New York State accredited, intensive studio arts course, students will have the opportunity to launch and expand upon their understanding of a variety of sculpture methods as they create work for a successful university-level portfolio.
 This course teaches traditional techniques and processes while encouraging participants to explore unfamiliar approaches and visual languages that develop life-long-creative confidence.

-This course is based in the School of Art and students will have access to extraordinary facilities within the College of Visual and Performing Arts at SU.
+Based in the School of Art, students will have access to extraordinary facilities within the College of Visual and Performing Arts at Syracuse University.
 Participants will work amidst some of our most celebrated faculty, creating in a vibrant college environment with a bona fide taste of what it is like to pursue an art-based career.
 Participation in a studio culture of idea generation, material exploration, process experimentation, collaboration, artist research and critique is standard in all SU: VPA, School of Art courses, including this offering to high school students looking to ‘get ahead”.

 Professors will instruct each morning and a Teaching Assistant (TA) will extend the faculty instruction each afternoon.